trambarhq/relaks-django-data-source/README.md

 async function fetchList(url: string, options?: object): object[]
 ```

 Conceptually, fetch all objects in a directory.
 In actuality, the method will only return the first page of results initially (when pagination is enabled).
-Attached to the returned array will be the method `more()`.
+Attached to the returned array will be a method called `more()`.
 When it's called, an additional page will be fetched and appended to the list.

 This method is designed for handling large result sets with continuous scrolling (as opposed to traditional pagination).

 In addition to `more()`, the returned array will also have the property `total`.
 It's the number of objects in the directory on the server.
 The standard property `length` gives the number of objects already retrieved.

-`more` and `total` are always present, even when pagination is not available.
-Calls to `more()` does nothing when there are no more pages.
+`more()` and `total` are always present, even when pagination is not available.
+A call to `more()` does nothing when there are no more pages.

-By default, `fetchList()` will return as soon as it has any data.
+By default, `fetchList()` will return as soon as it has one page of results.
 Specifying the option `minimum` forces it to wait until a certain number of objects have become available.
 When `minimum` is a negative number, that's interpreted as the difference from the total.
 When `minimum` is a string, it's expected to hold a percentage of the total.
-For example, `100%` means grabbing everything.
+For example, `100%` means the complete data set.

 **Options:**